 33. Disconnection/Reconnection of Service

-In every case in which the supply of water shall have been cut off by reason of non-payment of rates or other charges, or by reason of a defective service, or by request of the occupier owner, or when, in the opinion of the Board, necessary to prevent waste of water, or for other reasons, a minimum fee of twenty five dollars shall be charged for disconnection and re-connection, provided that where the cost exceeds the minimum fee the actual cost of the disconnection and re-connection, as determined by the Board, shall be charged, and shall be payable by the owner or occupier for the time being, on demand.
+In every case in which the supply of water shall have been cut off by reason of non-payment of rates or other charges, or by reason of a defective service, or by request of the occupier or owner, or when, in the opinion of the Board, necessary to prevent waste of water, or for other reasons, a minimum fee of twenty five dollars shall be charged for disconnection and re-connection, provided that where the cost exceeds the minimum fee the actual cost of the disconnection and re-connection, as determined by the Board, shall be charged, and shall be payable by the owner or occupier for the time being, on demand.
 The service shall not be restored until such fee has been paid.

+[By-law 33 amended in Gazette 28 Sep 2010 p.
+5062.]

 34. Private Fire Services

 Private fire services will be allowed, but every service shall be sealed, except in cases where the Board may decide that sealing is unnecessary.
 For each such service there shall be paid the actual cost of installation, and an annual fee of an amount as determined by the Board from time to time.
 No water shall be taken from any sealed portion except for extinction of fire.
 In the event of the seal having been broken in case of fire or by accident, or otherwise, the occupier shall give notice, and pay the cost of resealing.